eclipse/repairnator/doc/repairnator-config.md

 As for the previous one, here the information concerns the committer email.

-Its default value is `noreply@github.com` which is the default Github email for hidden emails.
+Its default value is `noreply@github.com` which is the default GitHub email for hidden emails.

 #### MONGODB_HOST

 This attribute is optional.

 Repairnator produces a lot of information.
 The default behaviour is to serialize all information as CSV and JSON files.
-However a good practice is to store them in a MongoDB database in order to be able to compute data with them.
+However, it is a good practice to store them in a MongoDB database in order to be able to compute data with them.
-This attribute specify the host where a MongoDB is available for Repairnator.
+This attribute specifies the host where a MongoDB is available for Repairnator.
 The format of the value is: `mongodb://user:password@domain:port`.

 Its default value is empty.